wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
+= 2.8.12 =
+*Release date: October 8th, 2020*
+* WordProof column is hidden by default for some post types
+* Timestamp counter is hidden for users without publishing rights
+* Bulk timestamping posts has received some small enhancements
+* Various bugfixes and enhancements

 = 2.8.11 =
 *Release date: September 27th, 2020*
 * Support for bulk stamping every post type